FAQs about the MAT

 What are the undergraduate course requirements?

 The Elementary Education program requires a major in one of these four content areas (math, science, English or social studies, or another closely related area) and/or a well-rounded liberal arts background, including courses in science, mathematics, English and social studies.
-For the Secondary Education Program, an undergraduate major (or 27-30 credits) in the content area in which the aspiring teaching is seeking certification (art, biology, chemistry, earth/space science, French, music vocal/instrumental, physics, English, Spanish, mathematics or social studies) is required.
-Social studies certification includes majors in economics, history, philosophy, political science, psychology, and sociology.
+For the Secondary Education Program, an undergraduate major (or 27-30 credits) in the content area in which the aspiring teacher is seeking certification (art, biology, chemistry, earth/space science, French, music vocal/instrumental, physics, English, Spanish, mathematics or social studies) is required.
+Social studies certification includes majors in economics, geography, history, philosophy, political science, psychology, and sociology.

 What is the cost for the program?